grafana/grafana/docs/sources/developers/plugins/add-support-for-annotations.md

 ## Add annotations support to your data source

-To add logs support to an existing data source, you need to:
+To add support for annotations to an existing data source, you need to:

 - Enable annotations support
 - Override the `annotationQuery` method